Helena Sousa Estevez Peppino Bande Franziska Hatz Servais Haanen Andrew Waite Roberto Tangianu Johanna Stein

 AKKORDEONALE

-Innovative, exhilarating and refreshingly different, this is where you experience the accordion at its best.
-Every year since 2009, the Dutchman has brought together musicians from a wide variety of countries for a surprising ensemble mix across all styles.
+Every year since 2009, Dutchman Servais Haanen brings together musicians from a variety of countries to create a surprising ensemble mix across all styles.

-The heart of the concert is the pulsating alternation of solos and ensemble pieces and exciting interactions between the musicians.
+Pulsating alternations of solos and ensemble pieces and exciting interactions between the musicians are at the heart of every Akkordeonale.

 As different as the personalities, cultural backgrounds and playing styles may be - the common language of music creates a lively understanding that does not care about borders and barriers.

-Improvisational talent, spontaneity and fun at the joint concert combine the musical richness of the individuals to create something new, something never heard before.
+A talent for improvisation, spontaneity and the fun of performing together combine the musical wealth of the individuals in the ensemble to create something new, something that has never been heard before.

 A celebration of sounds!
-Adrenalin and soul balm!
+Adrenaline and balm for the soul!

 Musicians: